Doing anything with teenagers can certainly have some challenges, but cruising doesn’t have to be one of them.

 For many of us, streaming shows is part of our evening routine.
 And while there’s a lot happening on the ship, sometimes it’s nice to relax in the cabin and watch a show.

-Of course, streaming is also big among kids as well.
-In that case, you’ll be happy to know that streaming is available on some cruise lines — and more are likely to add the service in the future.
+Of course, streaming is also big among teens as well.
+In that case, you’ll be happy to know that streaming is available on cruises.

-But in order to be able to stream, you’ll need to sign up for an Internet package, and usually the highest-tier one available.
-(Cruise lines usually offer different tiers of Internet, which vary by speed and what you can access.)
-This can get pricey, so expect to spend between $20-30 a day for this level of service, depending on the cruise line.
+But in order to be able to stream, you’ll need to sign up for an internet package, and usually the highest-tier one available.
+(Cruise lines usually offer different tiers of internet, which vary by speed and what you can access.)
+This can get pricey, so expect to spend at least $20 a day for this level of service, depending on the cruise line.

 Traveling With Two Teens?
 Look to Get Another Cabin